 Ann Marie P. Mauro, PhD, RN, CNL, CNE, FAAN

-Assistant dean, professor, and director for the Center for Educational Research and Innovation (CERI) at Rutgers, The State University of New Jersey, School of Nursing.
+Associate dean, professor, and director for the Center for Educational Research and Innovation (CERI) at Rutgers, The State University of New Jersey, School of Nursing.

 In her CERI role, Dr. Mauro provides leadership for the promotion of teaching and learning excellence, collaborations in interprofessional education, and advancement of the science of nursing education at Rutgers School of Nursing.
 This role includes oversight and management of two associated centers for teaching and learning excellence: the Center for Clinical Learning and Center for Professional Development.
 Dr. Mauro is a certified nurse educator and clinical nurse leader with expertise in advancing diversity, educational policy, governance, innovative educational strategies, novel interprofessional education initiatives, curriculum development, continuing education, and cardiovascular health.